awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 ## Restoring a Cluster from a Snapshot<a name="working-with-snapshot-restore-cluster-from-snapshot"></a>

 A snapshot contains data from any databases that are running on your cluster, and also information about your cluster, including the number of nodes, node type, and master user name\.
 If you need to restore your cluster from a snapshot, Amazon Redshift uses the cluster information to create a new cluster and then restores all the databases from the snapshot data\.
 The new cluster that Amazon Redshift creates from the snapshot will have same configuration, including the number and type of nodes, as the original cluster from which the snapshot was taken\.
 The cluster is restored in the same region and a random, system\-chosen Availability Zone, unless you specify another Availability Zone in your request\.
+When you restore a cluster from a snapshot, you can optionally choose a compatible maintenance track for the new cluster\.

 You can monitor the progress of a restore by either calling the [DescribeClusters](https://docs.aws.amazon.com/redshift/latest/APIReference/API_DescribeClusters.html) API action, or viewing the cluster details in the AWS Management Console\.
 For an in\-progress restore, these display information such as the size of the snapshot data, the transfer rate, the elapsed time, and the estimated time remaining\.
 For a description of these metrics, go to [RestoreStatus](https://docs.aws.amazon.com/redshift/latest/APIReference/API_RestoreStatus.html)\.